 - Charitable contributions - $3,000

-In this example, if you are filing as a single taxpayer, you would not itemize your deductions because the standard deduction for single taxpayers is $12,550 in tax year 2021, the return you'll file in 2022.
-This is greater than your itemized deductions of $8,250.
+In this example, if you are filing as a single taxpayer, You would not want to itemize your deductions in this case because the standard deduction for single taxpayers is $12,550 in tax year 2021, the return you'll file in 2022.
+This is greater than your total itemized deductions of $8,250.
 You'd be paying taxes on $4,300 more in income than you have to if you itemized ($12,550 minus $8250).
 You'd lose the medical deduction because you wouldn't want to itemize.

 What Medical Expenses Are Deductible?